7 Mistakes Avoid When Building Your College Profile

 In all probability, a perpetual tagger is simply following the footsteps of his elder siblings or school seniors because he has been witness to their getting successfully accepted.
 So he trusts the time-tested method and feels secure in the following suit.

-He’d rather follow this path blindly since he has evidence that it has worked in the past.
-But like we’ve earlier mentioned, this doesn’t work anymore.
-Getting accepted at colleges is challenging and you must demonstrate that you are special, outstanding and not just another all-rounder.
+He'd instead follow this path blindly since he has evidence that it has worked in the past.
+But like we've earlier mentioned, this doesn't work anymore.
+Getting accepted at colleges is challenging, and you must demonstrate that you are special, outstanding, and not just another all-rounder.

 Here's how you should go about it

-So you should aim to display your willingness to let go of safe routes and take challenges head-on.
+So it would help if you aimed to display your willingness to let go of safe routes and take challenges head-on.
 Participate in activities that mean something to you even if it is challenging and hard to excel in.

-The idea is to show that you don’t mind making mistakes as long as there is a learning in it and they are not stupid but intelligent mistakes.
-In doing so, you will have demonstrated that you understand that it is important to make mistakes in your stride when you are trying to do something different.
+The idea is to show that you don't mind making mistakes as long as there is learning in it and they are not stupid but intelligent mistakes.
+In doing so, you will have demonstrated that you understand that it is essential to make mistakes in your stride when trying to do something different.

 Being fixated on the final objective or following an annual extracurricular activity schedule

-Many students think it’s smart to plan on what extracurricular activities they will pursue during their high school years and maybe even participate in a large activity so that it won’t be missed.
+Many students think it's wise to plan on what extracurricular activities they will pursue during their high school years and maybe even participate in a significant activity so that You won't miss it.